 Highway 65 is the main thoroughfare of Northwest Arkansas.
 Located 8.5 miles east of Harrison and 42.7 miles from Branson, Missouri, our citizens have the benefits of rural living with the amenities of these nearby cities within close driving distance.
 To the north of us is Diamond City where we have access to Bull Shoals Lake and recreation areas.
 Whereas to the south in Newton County, we can float the Buffalo National River or hike its nature trails and enjoy its scenic beauty.

 The community of Valley Springs consists of a Post Office, a General Store with a deli, McClinton's Quarry and various small, locally owned businesses.
-It is the home of four churches--Valley Springs Baptist Church, Valley Springs United Methodist Church, Rally Hill Community Church, and River of Life Assembly of God Church.
+It is the home of three churches--Valley Springs Baptist Church, Rally Hill Community Church, and River of Life Assembly of God Church.
 The churches within the community and surrounding areas provide educational, recreational, and religious opportunities for the students in the district.

 Cultural experiences such as plays and concerts are available at North Arkansas College and at the historic downtown Lyric Theatre.
 Extra athletic experiences are offered through the Brandon Burlesworth Youth Center and Millbrook Sports Complex in nearby Harrison.
 The school provides the majority of the recreational facilities for the community.
 The school received a new softball field for the 2021-2022 school year and also has tennis courts.
 The residents of Valley Springs enjoy the relaxing environment of the local springs and city park.
 The Girl Scouts and the Boy Scouts of America are active in the community.